Download our printable pre-travel checklist PDF and then you can relax and enjoy the anticipation of the journey!

 Combine this international travel checklist with our ultimate packing checklist and no foreign travel will ever phase you.
 You may also want to check out our flight booking hacks, too.
-Get ready to travel abroad!
+Get ready to travel abroad and enjoy your travel plans!

 Here's what I know about travel.
-Having an international travel checklist helps more than you can imagine.
+Having a pre-travel checklist helps more than you can imagine.

 I've travelled to over 60 countries so far - on my own, with a baby, with a toddler, with colleagues and with a husband.
 On business trips, weekends away, extended sabbaticals and two week holidays.
 All different, all required detailed preparation.